Stylometry: History

-Stylometry grew out of earlier techniques of analyzing texts for evidence of authenticity, author identity, and other questions.
+Stylometry grew out of earlier techniques of analyzing texts for evidence of authenticity and author identity.

 The modern practice of the discipline received publicity from the study of authorship problems in English Renaissance drama.
 Researchers and readers observed that some playwrights of the era had distinctive patterns of language preferences, and attempted to use those patterns to identify authors of uncertain or collaborative works.
 Early efforts were not always successful: in 1901, one researcher attempted to use John Fletcher's preference for " 'em", the contractional form of "them", as a marker to distinguish between Fletcher and Philip Massinger in their collaborations—but he mistakenly employed an edition of Massinger's works in which the editor had expanded all instances of " 'em" to "them".

 The basics of stylometry were established by Polish philosopher Wincenty Lutosławski in Principes de stylométrie (1890).
 Lutosławski used this method to develop a chronology of Plato's Dialogues.

-The development of computers and their capacities for analyzing large quantities of data enhanced this type of effort by orders of magnitude.
-The great capacity of computers for data analysis, however, did not guarantee good quality output.
 During the early 1960s, Rev. A. Q. Morton produced a computer analysis of the fourteen Epistles of the New Testament attributed to St. Paul, which indicated that six different authors had written that body of work.
 A check of his method, applied to the works of James Joyce, gave the result that Ulysses, Joyce's multi-perspective, multi-style novel, was composed by five separate individuals, none of whom apparently had any part in the crafting of Joyce's first novel, A Portrait of the Artist as a Young Man.

-In time, however, and with practice, researchers and scholars have refined their methods, to yield better results.
 One notable early success was the resolution of disputed authorship of twelve of The Federalist Papers by Frederick Mosteller and David Wallace.

-While there are still questions concerning initial assumptions and methods (and, perhaps, always will be), few now dispute the basic premise that linguistic analysis of written texts can produce valuable information and insight.
-(Indeed, this was apparent even before the advent of computers: the successful application of a textual/linguistic analysis to the Fletcher canon by Cyrus Hoy and others yielded clear results during the late 1950s and early 1960s.)
+As well, the successful application of textual analysis to the Fletcher canon by Cyrus Hoy and others yielded clear results during the late 1950s.